dthain/vfd-display/README.md

 | Bank 2 | 0x22 | A | B | C | D | E | F | G | H |
 | Bank 3 | 0x23 | G1 | G2 | G3 | G4 | G5 | G6 | G7 | G8 |

-The logic is inverted: high logic values cause the grids/anodes to be grounded while low logic values light things up.

 To display a single character, we must send the appropriate bit pattern to banks 1/2, and then enable one character by setting one bit low in banks 0/4.
 Each digit must be shown in turn at a rate of about 100Hz.